WPoets/awesome-enterprise/README.md

 ### Changelog

+##### 3.0.7
+* Imporved: Added support for logging usage of all post types and modules.
+This feature is disabled by default and can be enabled by adding define("AWESOME_LOG_DEBUG", "yes") in the wp_config of the specific site

 ##### 3.0.6
 * Fixed: quote_comma was fixed
 * Fixed: added a check so that if layout module does not exists it is handled by page.php